 A. Rule 23(b)(1) Certification Is Unavailable Where Plaintiffs Seek Individualized Monetary Relief.
 A class may be maintained under Rule 23(b)(1) if:

-prosecuting separate actions by or against individual class members would create a risk of:

-- (A) inconsistent of varying adjudications with respect to individual class members that would establish incompatible standards of conduct for the party opposing the class; or - (B) adjudications with respect to individual class members that, as a practical matter, would be dispositive of the interests of the other members not parties to the individual adjudications or would substantially impair or impede their ability to protect their interests.
+prosecuting separate actions by or against individual class members would create a risk of: (A) inconsistent of varying adjudications with respect to individual class members that would establish incompatible standards of conduct for the party opposing the class; or (B) adjudications with respect to individual class members that, as a practical matter, would be dispositive of the interests of the other members not parties to the individual adjudications or would substantially impair or impede their ability to protect their interests.
+A Rule 23(b)(1) class is mandatory and does not permit class members to opt out.